Safecast/Realtime-Website/site/wp-content/plugins/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.6.2 =
+* Added: Export JSON response now includes export file and message OR Error message from Cronjob URL (props to @adminatvbds for the idea)

 = 0.6.1 =
 * Fixed: How the token gets generated is more randomized now